The role of a School Governor

 • a strong commitment to the role and to improving outcomes for children

-Birmingham City Council also expects all governors serving at maintained schools and Local Authority governors serving on the Governing Body of an Academy to abide by the Nolan principles of public office and to adhere to the requirements of Birmingham City Council’s Model Code of Conduct for Governing Boards.
+We also expect all governors serving at maintained schools to abide by the Nolan principles of public office and to adhere to the requirements of Birmingham City Council’s Model Code of Conduct for Governing Boards.

 rating button